kubevela/kubevela/design/vela-core/cloud-resource-data-passing.md

    from the override policy's components field.
 2. We use `ref-objects` in the override policy `read-sec-apply-receiver` to bypass the limitation that object doesn't exist when apply application.
-3. We use `read-only` policy to make sure the secret can be read by KubeVela controller.
-This is because the secret is dispatched by Terraform controller.
-KubeVela will by default refuse to access the resource which is not created by application.
-Here we know it's a sub-resource of `sample-db` component, so we use the policy to allow it.

 ---